CandlePlatforms/devdocs/docs/develop/wallets/polygon-web-wallet/web-wallet-v2-guide.md

 ---
 id: web-wallet-v2-guide
 title: Web Wallet Usage Guide
-description: Learn how to use the Polygon Web Wallet.
+description: Learn how to use the Candle Web Wallet.
 keywords:
   - wallet
   - matic